We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Specs

 The Corentium Home radon detector kit by Airthings is one of the first continuous radon test kits to use batteries, allowing you to take it into any space that needs testing.
 The clear digital display provides both long- and short-term radon levels, revealing daily fluctuations as well as overall averages.
-Once you’ve tested your home for at least 30 days, Airthings also makes it easy to generate a free self-inspection report through its website.
+Once you’ve tested your home for at least 30 days, you can generate a free self-inspection report through the Airthings website.

-Though this portable radon detector does start delivering readings within 24 hours, the manufacturer recommends waiting at least 20 days before taking action if levels appear high.
-This ensures plenty of time for results to stabilize, so you know your readings are reliable.
-To test another area after your first test is complete, simply reset the unit and move it to a new location.
+To set up this radon detector, we simply removed a plastic tab and allowed it to calibrate.
+The device began providing readings in less than 24 hours, though the manufacturer recommends waiting at least 20 days before taking action if levels appear high.
+This waiting period provides plenty of time for results to stabilize, so you know your readings are reliable.
+If you want to test another area after your first test is complete, simply reset the unit and move it to the new location.

 Get the Airthings Corentium Home radon test kit at Amazon, Ace Hardware, Walmart, or Airthings.